MAJOR BREAKING NEWS: SCOTUS Issues Unusual Order in AR-15 and Magazine Ban case

 Frequently Asked Questions

-What is the significance of Justice Amy Coney Barrett's order in the Naperville gun ban case?
+What is the significance of Justice Amy Coney Barrett's order in the Naperville gun case?

-What is the core legal argument against the AR-15 and magazine ban in Naperville, Illinois?
+What legal standard is being applied to the AR-15 and magazine ban in Illinois?

 What is the 'common use' test in Second Amendment law?

-The 'common use' test, derived from the Supreme Court's Heller decision, determines if a firearm is protected by the Second Amendment.
-If an arm is commonly possessed by law-abiding citizens for lawful purposes, it is generally protected from prohibition.
+The 'common use' test, derived from the Heller decision, determines if a firearm is protected under the Second Amendment.
+If a firearm is widely possessed by law-abiding citizens for lawful activities like self-defense or sport, it is considered in common use and protected.

 Related News